Installation Master Planning

 years.
 For any given year, the sustainment metric is expressed as the percentage of the ASR that is funded.

 Current budgeting guidance for DoD Components is to fund sustainment at a minimum of 90% of the FSM-derived requirement; however due to budgetary issues, in recent years the Department has funded sustainment at average lower levels across the enterprise.

-FIM chairs the DoD panel responsible for operating and annually updating the FSM.
+Construction chairs the DoD panel responsible for operating and annually updating the FSM.
 For additional information on how individual facility sustainment costs are calculated, click here